jcansdale/docker-compose-example/README.md

 	    command: sleep infinity
 	```

-  - The `code` service will be used by VS Code and must contain Git and whatever languages are required by its extensions (e.g. php if you want language support when editing php files).
+  - The `code` image will be used by VS Code and must contain Git and whatever languages are required by its extensions (e.g. php if you want language support when editing php files).

-  - The `command: sleep infinity` is required if the image exits.
+  - The `command: sleep infinity` is required if the image doesn't sleep before exiting.
 This isn't nessesary when using `universal:linux` but `base:alpine` will fail without this option.

 - Add a Dev Container to run Docker Compose